Get Your Free Valuation

 FAQ Section: Navigating Tax Changes in Property Management

-How will the abolition of the FHL tax regime affect my furnished holiday let investments?
+How did the abolition of the FHL tax regime affect my furnished holiday let investments?

-The abolition of the FHL tax regime, effective April 2025, means you’ll no longer enjoy certain tax advantages, such as higher rates of relief on finance costs or eligibility for Business Asset Disposal Relief (BADR) on sales.
-This change is expected to impact the profitability of short-term holiday rentals, encouraging landlords to consider alternative investment strategies, such as shifting towards long-term rentals.
+The abolition of the FHL tax regime, effective April 2025, means you no longer enjoy certain tax advantages, such as higher rates of relief on finance costs or eligibility for Business Asset Disposal Relief (BADR) on sales.
+This change reduced the profitability of short-term holiday rentals, encouraging landlords to consider alternative investment strategies, such as shifting towards long-term rentals.

 What are the implications of the Capital Gains Tax (CGT) reduction for property sales?